Meet our trainers

 Outside of her day job, Leann is deeply passionate about workers rights and supporting seniors.
 She also enjoys gardening and crafting with her partner, and spending time with their dog Eleanor Roosevelt.

 Liz is a campaign professional who has spent the last 6 years organizing for progressive candidates across the country.
-She is currently a Senior Advisor at MobilizeAmerica, a digital organizing tool that connects thousands of volunteers to action.
+She is currently a Product Manager at MobilizeAmerica, a digital organizing tool that connects thousands of volunteers to action.
 She started her career as an organizer for the Obama campaign in Colorado and has worked in several states since.
 Liz was a Deputy Organizing Director in North Carolina for Hillary Clinton and began working on the campaign during the Iowa caucuses.
 Liz currently lives in DC and when she’s not working, she enjoys hiking, listening to podcasts, and cooking whenever she gets a chance.